affinitybridge/envoke/README.md

 - Envoke service provides `sendEmail` and `insertContactIfNotExist` that supports sending email through Envoke APIs and update Envoke contacts

 ## Composer.json
-- Currently the type is `drupal-custom-module` that will place the installed module in the `/module/custom/` directory
+- Currently the type is `drupal-module` that will place the installed module in the `/module/contrib/` directory